Chavithra/degiro-connector/README.md

 It can be transmitted over GRPC framework.

 ## 2.12.
-What is inside the Dictionnary ?
+What is inside the Dictionary ?

-The dictionnary representation of a ticker contains the metrics grouped by "vwd_id" (product id), with :
+The dictionary representation of a ticker contains the metrics grouped by "vwd_id" (product id), with :
 * keys : vwd_id
-* values : another dictionnary with the metrics concerning this specific product.
+* values : another dictionary with the metrics concerning this specific product.

-Example - Dictionnary :
+Example - Dictionary :

 ```python
 {